upperlinecode/front-end-student-materials/06-p5js/04a-conditionals.md

 - is this variable equal to some other value?
 - is this variable NOT equal to some other value?

-The tool's we use to do this are called *conditional operators*, and they're not as complicated as that may sound.
+The tool's we use to do this are called *comparison operators*, and they're not as complicated as that may sound.
 You've seen very similar things before from math class.
 They look like:
 - `>` greater than
 - `<` less than
 - `>=` greater than OR equal to